AmmarElsherif2021/DRCDV/README.md

 **_Return_**:

-The function constructs a URL with the provided query parameters and sends a GET request to the backend API.
+The function constructs a URL with the provided query parameters and sends a GET request to the server API.
 If the request is successful, it *return*s the fetched data.
 Otherwise, it throws an error.

 ### `createChannel`

 **_Description_**:

-This function creates a new channel in the backend.
+This function creates a new channel in the server.

 **Parameters**: